RideSolo/Caelum-Token/README.md

 #### -  If you swap later then 24h after contract deployment:

-From the dropdownbox on MyEtherWallet, select the function `manualUpgradeTokens`.
+From the dropdownbox on MyEtherWallet **using the new contract and ABI listed above**, select the function `manualUpgradeTokens`.
 As function parameter, you must enter the token address you are swapping against new tokens.

 If you want to swap the regular CLM tokens, use address `0x7600bF5112945F9F006c216d5d6db0df2806eDc6` To swap the failed deployed contract tokens, use address `0x16da16948e5092a3d2aa71aca7b57b8a9cfd8ddb`